Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 • Structuring the risk management approach

-Digital Transformation: the great potential of the Italian industrial system
+Digital Transformation: The Great Potential of the Italian Industrial System

-• Only 4% ranks "very high“
+• Only 4% rates itself as ”very high“

-• The 53% rates its level as ”low“
+• 53% rate their level as ”low"

-Companies above 250 M€ show the best results, while SMEs - while aware of the need to digitize - struggle to move from episodic initiatives to coherent and structured roadmaps.
+Companies with revenues exceeding €250 million show the best results, while SMEs—though aware of the need to digitize—struggle to move from ad-hoc initiatives to coherent and structured roadmaps.

 Another important finding emerges from the analysis: 38% of companies have not yet implemented cybersecurity policies, while only 23% have structured and established policies.